 Ruth Ladderud (Position #3)

 Ladderud, an administrative assistant at Whitman College, has lived most of her life in Walla Walla.
 She attended Prospect Point Elementary School, Paine Elementary, Garrison Junior High, and graduated from Walla Walla High School, Whitman College (biology) and WSU (animal science).
 Her husband, John, is a veterinarian and they have three children.
-Two are Wa-Hi graduates and her youngest attends Garrison Middle School.
+Two are Wa-Hi graduates and her youngest attends Walla Walla High School.

 Ruth has spent many hours volunteering in the schools and at the district level.
 Ruth and her mother, retired teacher Mirney Wagner, were honored in 2012 as co-recipients of the Art Regier Volunteer of the Year award through their work with Ruth’s 4-H Club and the Blue Ridge Preschool.
 Ruth has served on both the High School and Community Facilities Task force and is active in the American Association of University Women.